sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 >_Note 1: Its authoritative source and latest version of this Strategy will be shared on ESDC's internal network (link upcoming)_
 >
 >_Note 2: This page will link to internal ESDC documents, which are unfortunately only accessible within ESDC corporate network._
+>
+>_Note 3: Assumptions_
+> When writing this strategy, we established the following assumptions:
+>
+>- Investment gate has already been approved; the need for an IT solution is acknowledged, whether built or bought
+>- This is not a software request
+>- A comprehensive enterprise view of services is available for all teams, business and IT alike

 **Change log**
 <!-- markdownlint-enable MD036 -->